shuuryou/videomotiondetect/README.md

 ![Threshold set to 128](https://user-images.githubusercontent.com/36278767/220478242-388672b2-7ed9-44df-b399-1b139841593a.png)

 #### Deviation
-**Deviation** sets how concentrated to a single area any differences between individual frames have to be.
+**Deviation** sets how concentrated to single areas any differences between individual frames have to be.
 Lower values mean that motion has to be in a very constrained area, while higher values allow for more spaced out motion throughout the entire video frame, which usually leads to false positives (e.g. during rain or snowfall, or when sunlight hits the camera lens).

 Consider the following frame of video.
 An automatic PTZ camera was currently moving to another position.
 As you can see a lot of changes are distributed throughout the entire frame of video.
 Without checking the deviation, this would be a false positive motion detection.